Knead an Answer?

 I have a giant hole inside my bread.
 What happened?

-The dreaded “room where the baker sleeps” … this can be cause by a number of things:
+The dreaded “room where the baker sleeps” … this can be caused by a number of things:

 That said, over proving your loaf can also result in big holes or … here’s a thing … collapsed bubbles where the loafs rises then sinks again.
 This is because in the absence of gluten (which acts like the glue that holds the bubbles intact), the air pockets simply burst.
 If this happens, you can usually resurrect it by putting it back in a bowl, remixing for 30 seconds or so and then back to a loaf tin and another rise, where you check more often.